 This is page 3 of this article.
 To start at the beginning, click here.

-Most people miss out on some of the most amazing views in Glacier, but that doesn’t have to be you!
+Most people miss out on some of the most amazing views in Arches, but that doesn’t have to be you!
 Check out this itinerary before you go.

 6. Highline Trail